-Income Tax is a complex subject.
+Income tax is a complex subject.
 Our goal here is to familiarise you with the taxation aspects of only that income (or losses) that you may have from your investments, and the ways and means available to use your investments to reduce the amount of tax you have to pay.
+There are various tax saving investments available at your disposal.
 We recommend that you consult your tax advisor for details on the tax laws that might be needed to actually file your returns.

-Dividends paid by funds or shares is dividend income, while interest earned from bank, post office or other such deposits is called interest income.
+Dividends paid by funds or shares are dividend income, while interest earned from bank, post office or other such deposits is called interest income.

 Here's an overview of the taxation situation for each of these:

-Equity funds are treated as a long-term capital asset if held for more than 1 year.
+Equity funds are treated as long-term capital assets if held for more than one year.
 The long-term gains are taxed at 10 per cent without indexation.
-Short term capital gains from equity funds are taxed at 15 per cent.
-Dividend income is now added to the income of the receiver and taxed as per the applicable slab
+Short-term capital gains from equity funds are taxed at 15 per cent.
+Dividend income is now added to the income of the receiver and taxed as per the applicable slab.

-As an example, say you have made an investment in a non-equity fund, in the year 2002-03 for Rs 1 lakh and sold it for Rs 5 lakh in 2018-19.
-Your capital gains tax will be adjusted for the inflation adjustment factor i.e. 280 divided by 105, which is 2.67.
+As an example, say you have made an investment in a non-equity fund, in the year 2002-03 of Rs 1 lakh and sold it for Rs 5 lakh in 2018-19.
+Your capital gains tax will be adjusted for the inflation adjustment factor, i.e., 280 divided by 105, which is 2.67.
 By this method, your cost of the investment will be deemed to be higher by 2.67 times than what it actually was, that is, it will be Rs 2.67 lakh.
 Thus, your profit will be Rs 2.33 lakh and the tax payable will be Rs 46,600.

 Interest income is simply added to your income and taxed according to whatever tax bracket you are in.